Missouri Western complies with the Coordinating Board for Higher Education policy on concurrent enrollment/dual credit delivery.

 Program Structure and Administration

-- In order to limit or prevent retroactive registration, a practice that permits students to choose whether to register for courses for college credit late in the semester, students enrolled in dual credit classes should adhere to the dates comparable to those specified on the college campus for registration, drop, withdrawal, or refund.
+- In order to limit or prevent retroactive registration, a practice that permits students to choose whether to register for courses for college credit late in the semester, students enrolled in concurrent enrollment/dual credit classes should adhere to the dates comparable to those specified on the college campus for registration, drop, withdrawal, or refund.

 Faculty Qualifications and Support

 - High school instructors of concurrent enrollment/dual credit courses are, in effect, adjunct instructors of the college or university providing concurrent enrollment/dual credit.
 As for any instructor of college-level courses, high school instructors of concurrent enrollment/dual credit courses shall meet the requirements for faculty teaching in institutions of higher education, as stipulated for accreditation by the Higher Learning Commission.
 Concurrent enrollment/dual credit instructors shall possess an academic degree relevant to what they are teaching and at least one level above the level at which they teach, except in programs for terminal degrees for which they must possess the same level of degree.
 Instructors using credentials for qualification with a master’s level degree in a discipline or subfield other than that in which he or she is teaching must have completed a minimum of 18 graduate credit hours in the discipline in which he or she is teaching.

 - New concurrent enrollment/dual credit instructors must participate in orientation activities provided by the concurrent enrollment/dual credit provider institution and/or academic department.